 There are plenty of reasons that we encourage children to play everyday: play helps to develop their imagination, creativity, literacy, independence, and physical coordination.

 Depending on what types of games and activities you're into, playing may even contribute to cognitive growth and greater emotional resilience.
-So before you go thinking that you don't have the time or energy to be more playful, read on to find out why fun is an essential part of any wellness routine.
+So before you go thinking that you don't have the time or energy to be more playful, read on to find out why fun is an essential part of any wellness and self care routine.

 Benefits of Playing